 - Miss Kitty: Nell, who is the madame of the brothel.

 - Mood Whiplash: Hattie's drunken lover attacks her for 'stealing' a pair of earrings, forgetting that he gave them to her.
 Hattie starts fighting back, and the two eventually start giggling at the situation.
 Violet is seen laughing too, suggesting that this behavior is normal for them.

 - Nature Adores a Virgin: When Violet's virginity is auctioned off, Madam Nell makes sure to extol her purity.
 Having been raised in a whorehouse, Violet is actually pretty knowledgeable about sex in spite of having not done it yet.
 She's told to exaggerate her innocence because "this guy is buying a virgin".

-- Old Man Marrying a Child: Bellocq is not exactly an old man (actor Keith Carradine was in his twenties at the time of filming), but he does marry Violet at one point.
+- Old Man Marrying a Child: Bellocq is in his twenties, but he marries Violet.

-- Sex as Rite-of-Passage: An especially sick version, with Violet's deflowering marking her "promotion" from "daughter of whore" to "whore".
-Did we mention she's freakin' twelve?
+- Sex as Rite-of-Passage: Violet's deflowering marks her transition from "daughter of a whore" to "whore".

-- Troubling Unchildlike Behavior: Violet is very sexually bold, as you might expect of a child raised in a whorehouse, and is also shown drinking alcohol a couple times.
-She even shocks a client by downing a whole cup of whiskey.
+- Troubling Unchildlike Behavior: Violet is very sexually bold, as you might expect of a child raised in a whorehouse, and is also shown drinking alcohol a couple times, though Louisiana did not have a minimum drinking age at the time.